Suzuki Violin and Viola Lessons in El Paso, Texas

 Chris was a member of the Louisiana All State Orchestra all four years of high school and was assistant concertmaster twice.
 He was also a four year member of the All South Honors Orchestra and was the concertmaster his senior year.
 Also in his senior year, he was in the 1st violin section of the National High School Honors Orchestra and also won the Louisiana Philharmonic Orchestra’s Young Artists’ Competition and performed the Bruch violin concerto with that ensemble.

-He first attended the University of Southern Mississippi on full scholarship where he studied with Galamian disciple, Jerry Cadek Lucktenberg.
-After her retirement, Chris continued his studies with Patrick Rafferty on violin and Maggie Snyder on viola at the University of Alabama.
-Chris double majored on both instruments for a performance degree there.
 While studying at Alabama, Chris was a teaching assistant for two summers at Brevard Music Center in North Carolina.
 Before completing school, Chris won his first job with the Huntsville Symphony Orchestra in 1998 at the age of 21.
 He subsequently auditioned successfully for the viola section of the same orchestra.
 In 2011, he accepted the post of Principal Viola in the Orquesta Filarmonica de Honduras for a year.

 Chris has held many positions in professional orchestras as both a violinist and violist.
 Some of the ensembles include the Gulf Coast Symphony, Meridian Symphony, Mobile Symphony, Tupelo Symphony, Mississippi Symphony, Pensacola Symphony, Chattanooga Symphony, and the Las Cruces and El Paso symphonies.